-- 2.1.4 PolyU's educational mission is to nurture competent professionals who are also critical thinkers, effective communicators, innovative problem solvers, lifelong learners, and ethical leaders.
+- 2.1.4 PolyU is committed to nurturing competent professionals who are also critical thinkers, effective communicators, innovative problem solvers, lifelong learners, ethical leaders and socially responsible global citizens.
 The institutional learning outcomes for acquiring these graduate attributes at UG level are appropriately addressed by the totality of the BBA programme learning outcomes.
 In addition, some generic learning outcomes such as global outlook, sense of social and national responsibility, cultural appreciation and entrepreneurship are also addressed through co-curricular activities offered by faculties, departments and various teaching and learning support units of the University.
-Students are encouraged to take full use of such opportunities to achieve these learning outcomes. - 2.1.5 The curriculum map for BBA (Hons) in Aviation Management and Logistics is in Appendix 1, which presents an analysis of the curriculum in terms of the coverage of the programme outcomes.
-The analysis identifies how each of the programme outcomes is introduced, reinforced and assessed.
+Students are encouraged to take full use of such opportunities to achieve these learning outcomes. - 2.1.5 The curriculum map for BBA (Hons) in Aviation Management and Logistics is in Appendix 1, which presents an analysis of the curriculum in relation to learning outcomes.
+It details how each of the programme outcomes is introduced, reinforced and assessed.
 Entrance requirements and other learning activities, such as WIE, independent language learning, and exchange programmes, are also included, to provide a complete overview of how the programme outcomes are to be met.